maarten-pennings/P2000/readme.md

 ![TV channel](images/videoports.jpg)

-I somehow have an DIN6 to SCART but it didn't work; the screen was full white.
+I somehow did have an DIN6 to SCART cable, but it didn't work; the screen was bright white.
 So I started with the RF link.
 That did require to scan for the correct channel: C3 or 57 MHz.
 I have it on preset P3 which I labeled `P2000`.